0xlipon/lostsub/README.md

 ## Important Note

-Before running the Python file or if you encounter the "Your VirusTotal API key is missing." error, please edit the `lostsub.py` file by following these steps:
+If you encounter "Your VirusTotal API key is missing," edit the lostsub.py file as follows:

 1. Open the `lostsub.py` file.
 2. Locate the following line: